maxlath/wikibase-cli/docs/read_operations.md

 wd props --type Url
 wd props --type CommonsMedia
 ```
-NB: make sure to respect the case to get an exact match, otherwise it only match on the labels, descriptions and aliases.
+> **NB**: make sure to respect the case to get an exact match, otherwise it only match on the labels, descriptions and aliases.

 #### Get the list of all Wikidata properties with their labels, types, descriptions, and aliases
 ```sh